 - The CSM system you need is based on a few factors, namely, what your customer success team requires to make their jobs easier.

 - The goals of the business should influence which CSM system you choose.
 There is no point in getting a standard CSM system if your business intends to grow, and you expect to scale your Customer Success team.

 - Do your research and learn how different CSM solutions integrate with various databases and systems in order to avoid data integration challenges in the future.

 - Ensure that not only does at least one Customer Success manager know how to use your CSM system of choice but that the other team members have access to what they need and keep the system updated and organized.

 To ensure you make the right decision about which CSM system to get, you need to do your research.
-If you feel like you need the help in getting the most of your current customer success system, please CLICK HERE or call 408-663-6267 before you decide to replace it (or get rid of it).
+If you feel like you need help in getting the most out of your current customer success system, please CLICK HERE or call 408-663-6267 before you decide to replace it (or get rid of it).
 Nine out of ten times, we can help you get a lot more value out of it and make good on your vision to incorporate the solution to empower your CSM team.
-Alternatively, we’ve created a checklist that you can use in order to determine whether your CSM is needs to be upgraded or not.
+Alternatively, we’ve created a checklist that you can use to determine whether your CSM needs to be upgraded or not.
 To get a grasp on how your CSM system is doing now (or even if now is the time to invest in one) then CLICK HERE.

-Lastly, please take an active role in your customer success community and share what customer success tools have you used and what your recommendations are for other members in the community.
+Lastly, please take an active role in your customer success community and share what customer success tools have you used and what your recommendations are for other members of the community.
 Leave a comment below and remember to share this blog with other customer success managers.